floyddd/MyBrowser/README.md

 MyBrowser
 ===========
-A simple iPhone Browser built on Xcode 5 for iOS 7 which uses ARC.
+A simple iPhone web Browser built on Xcode 5 for iOS 7 which uses ARC.

 Features: